mongodb/specifications/source/unified-test-format/unified-test-format.rst

     be ignored by this client's event listeners and SHOULD NOT be included in `test.expectedEvents <test_expectedEvents_>`_ for this client.

-    Test files SHOULD NOT observe multiple event types (e.g. command monitoring *and* SDAM events) for a single client, as this spec presently does not define a process for collating and asserting mixed events.
+    Test files SHOULD NOT observe events from multiple specs (e.g. command monitoring *and* SDAM events) for a single client.
 See `Mixing event types in observeEvents and expectedEvents`_ for more information.